Nov 11, 2020 Stowe, Vermont Fall Travel Guide

-2) Von Trapp Lodge – The Von Trapp Austrian family and their historical lodge were made famous through the film, “The Sound of Music.”
+2) Von Trapp Lodge - The Von Trapp Austrian family and their historical lodge were made famous through the film, "The Sound of Music."
 The views were incredible and the splashes of color on the autumn trees were illuminating.
 The lodge offers a variety of tours.
 Some of the tours include a history of the property, maple sugaring tours, touring the gardens, and brewery tours.
 The lodge also offers horse drawn carriage rides and, during the holiday season, sleigh rides.
 The Trapp Family Lodge has 60 miles of hiking and biking trails.
-For a day pass to go on the trails in the fall if you do not plan on lodging here is, $10.60 for an adult.
+For a day pass to go on the trails in the fall if not a guest, it is $10.60 for an adult.
 The prices change during the year based on the season.
-The lodge has many dining options as well.
-We decided to stop in and grab a drink and charcuterie board at the main dining room.
-European feel throughout this lodge.
-The drink menu had a lengthy list of seasonal drinks, all of which were very tasty.
-The charcuterie board included homemade pretzels delicious.
-I definitely recommend stopping at the Von Trapp Lodge.

 3) Downtown Stowe - Stowe’s downtown has a small strip of stores for shopping.
 Most local eateries and the visitor's center are on the strip.
 My favorite store was The Country Store on Main in Stowe.
 Such a cute store with a little bit of everything.
 Personal favorites include their soaps, lotions, and candles.
 They have such a wide range of options.
 Also, I love kitchen decor.
 I ended up getting the cutest cupcake holders.